Updated on: 11/21/2019

 The main issue, researchers say, is that lane departure warnings and blind spot detection are far from standard, and in most cases optional on even new vehicles.
 According to USA TODAY, those technologies were optional on 57 percent of new models.

 "Most of these kinds of technologies started out being optional equipment on the highest trim level on the most luxury vehicles.
 It’s starting to filter down more but it still hasn’t filtered down all the way," said Jessica Cicchino, IIHS vice president for research.

 The recent studies by IIHS seem to debunk a 2012 study that indicated that lane departure warning technology was causing more crashes.
 The 2012 study found that cars equipped with LDW had a 10 percent higher car crash rate than cars without it.
 Critics of that study believed it was too small a sample, as the technology was still in its infancy.

 If You Are Involved In An Accident…

-If you or a loved one has suffered serious injuries as the result of a car accident, contact the experienced attorneys at Davis Law Group, P.S., for a free consultation.
+If you or a loved one has suffered serious injuries as the result of a car accident, contact the experienced personal injury attorneys at Davis Law Group, P.S., for a free consultation.
 We work on a contingency fee basis, meaning you don’t owe anything until you receive a settlement from the insurance company.
 Use the contact form on this page, the chat feature below, or call (206) 727-4000 to get started.